gitbls/sdm/Docs/Disk-Encryption.md

 * If sdm-cryptconfig was run via the cryptroot sdm plugin, it will automatically reboot the system
   * If not, reboot the system manually when you are ready to proceed

-### sdm-cryptconfig switches
+### sdm-cryptconfig Switches

 sdm-cryptconfig has several switches.
 When using sdm-integrated rootfs encryption the `cryproot` plugin takes care of setting the appropriate switches, based on the arguments to the plugin.
 All switches are optional.

 Switches to sdm-cryptconfig include:

 * `--authorized-keys keyfile` &mdash; Specifies an SSH authorized_keys file to use in the initramfs.
 Required with `--ssh`
-* `--crypto crypt-type` &mdash; Specifies the encryption to use. `aes` used by default.
+* `--crypto crypt-type` &mdash; Specifies the encryption to use. `aes` used by default, which uses `aes-xts-plain64`.
 Use `xchacha` on Pi4 and earlier for best performance.
 See Encryption/Decryption performance comparison below.
 * `--dns dnsaddr` &mdash; Set IP Address of DNS server
 * `--gateway gatewayaddr` &mdash; Set IP address of gateway
 * `--hostname hostname` &mdash; Set hostname
 * `--ipaddr ipaddr` &mdash; set IP address to use in initramfs
+* `--keyfile /path/to/keyfile` &mdash; A keyfile used for password-less booting.
+See <a href="Disk-Encryption.md#unlocking-rootfs-with-a-usb-keyfile">Unlocking rootfs with a USB keyfile</a> for details
 * `--mapper cryptmapname` &mdash; Set cryptroot mapper name [Default: cryptroot]
 * `--mask netmask` &mdash; Set network mask for initramfs
 * `--quiet` &mdash; Keep graphical desktop startup quiet (see 'known issues' below)
-* `--ssh` &mdash; Enable SSH in initramfs
+* `--ssh` &mdash; Enable SSH in initramfs.
+Requires `--authorized-keys` to provide an authorized keys file for SSH security
 * `--reboot` &mdash; Reboot the system (into initramfs) when sdm-cryptconfig is complete
-* `--sdm` &mdash; sdm `cryptroot` plugin sets this
+* `--sdm` &mdash; sdm `cryptroot` plugin sets this.
+Not for manual use
 * `--unique-ssh` &mdash; Use a different SSH host key in initramfs than the host OS SSH key

 The network configuration switches (dns, gateway, hostname, ipaddr, and mask) are only needed and should only be used if you know that the system is unable to get an IP address and network configuration information from the network (e.g., via DHCP).
 These settings are ONLY used in the initramfs if SSH is enabled and are not automatically removed.

 RasPiOS uses a different mechanism to configure a static network, such as Network Manager, or other network configuration tools.

-## SSH and initramfs

-If the Pi is *headless* (no keyboard/video/mouse) it is quite difficult (OK, it's impossible or close to it) to unlock the rootfs partition.
-To address this, you can enable SSH in the initramfs.
-When the system boots you can SSH into the initramfs and you'll be prompted for the rootfs unlock passphrase.
-After you enter it correctly, the system boot will proceed.

-SSH can also be used during the initial rootfs encryption process, discussed in the next section.
-Everything works exactly the same as if you are sitting on the console, with the exception that log entries (e.g. plugging in a disk) do not show up in the SSH session.

-You can use `parted -l` in the initramfs to determine which disks are plugged in to decide, for example, what scratch disk to use with `sdmcryptfs`.

-Note that once you've enabled SSH in the initramfs, sdm does not provide an easy way to disable it.
-That said, it is typically not active for very long, and once encryption has been configured the SSH port is locked down to only prompting for the unlock passphrase.

-`sdm-cryptconfig` switches relevant for SSH are:

-* `--authorized-keys keyfile` &mdash; Specifies an SSH authorized_keys file to use in the initramfs.
-This is required with SSH, since there is no password authentication in initramfs
-* `--unique-ssh` &mdash; Use a different SSH host key in the initramfs.
-The default is to use the host OS SSH key
-* Network configuration settings &mdash; You may need to use some or all of these depending on your network configuration

-### SSH and initramfs notes

-Things to know when using SSH as documented here

-* You must use `ssh root@ip.ad.dd.rs`.
-The username `root` is important, as that's how SSH is configured in the initramfs
-* You won't be able to SSH using ".local" names when initramfs SSH is running; avahi is not running in the initramfs so the system is unknown to MDNS (that's the protocol that is used for ".local")
-* WiFi is not supported for the SSH initramfs connection at the moment

 ## initramfs

 initramfs is one of the first programs run during a RasPiOS system boot.
 Since the system has been configured to use an encrypted rootfs, initramfs will try to boot using that configuration, and it will fail.